I must... speak with Morganna.

 - Armor and Magic Don't Mix: Wavemasters are only allowed to wear the lightest armor class.

 - Author Avatar: Piros (or Piroshi) is based of game director and CyberConnect2 President Hiroshi Matsuyama.

 - Awesome, but Impractical: Later versions of the Data Drain ability.
 In each subsequent game, the bracelet would get another ability, able to guarantee the best item from a Data Drain, able to hit multiple foes at once, and finally both at once.
 All of the upgraded versions, however, would jack up the infection rating absurdly quickly, so using them more often than "once in a blue moon" would result in Kite flirting dangerously with terminal corruption.

 - Barrier Change Boss: Tarvos the Avenger and Corbenik the Rebirth in .hack//Quarantine.
+All of Cubia's forms as well.
 Fortunately, the game tells you what, if anything, every enemy you face is tolerant (immune) to by way of glowing orange text next to its lifebar.

 - Big "NO!": Kite, just before the battle with Skeith when Aura gets Data Drained.

 - "Blind Idiot" Translation: The first Another Birth volume has several glaring mistakes, such as getting Kite's and BlackRose's dialogue mixed up in their first meeting, and referring to Skeith as "Death" for most of the book (with a rather pathetic attempt at a Hand Wave when they switch over to his real name).
 Fortunately, the later volumes have a much better translation.

 - Bonus Boss: All four games have a bonus level (including a boss).
 All combine with Levels Take Flight, Bonus Dungeon and all are Marathon Levels.